 Please indicate the reason for payment by using the format as follow: Payment_Type of Visa Requested_Name of Applicant (example: Payment Visa B-211 John Doe) or if more than one visa requested in one payment, please use this format: Payment_Number of Visa Requested_Type of Visa Requested_Name of Applicant (example: Payment 4 Visa B-211 Family Zimmerman).

 The Embassy of Indonesia no longer accepts cash payment for any of its services.
-Any visa application or enquiry for consular service whose payment is not made through bank transfer or deposit, will be returned to the applicant and the request will not be processed.
+Any visa application or enquiry for consular service whose payment is not made through bank transfer, will be returned to the applicant and the request will not be processed.

 Our Embassy also accepts payment using debit or credit cards (Maestro, V Pay, Visa, and Master Card).
 Please note that additional fee applies depending on the type of the card.